atarazana/gramola-operator/part-2-1.md

 ## Enabling/Installing NGINX Ingress Controller

-In my case, `minikube`, instead of [installing the NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/), I'm going to enable it.
+In this guide, because we're using `minikube`, instead of [installing the NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) using helm or other means, we're going to just `enable` it.

 ```sh
 $ minikube addons enable ingress